heig-vd-iai/canopen-stack/README.md

 ```

 ## Usage Guide
-### example Makefile
 The usage of the library is all done through the Node object.
+An example project using SocketCan interface (for Linux) is provided under the /example folder.
+The folder has a makefile that will compile the project into an executable.

 **Only one Node object should be used per program, because its ID is obtained from the od.hpp file.
 Since the header file is specific to a single node, running multiple nodes on a single device means you will need different projects using different header files.**